-- 1) To conduct all business. - 2) To adopt or amend the bylaws, qualification times, and Competition Rules and Meet Guidelines. - 3) To determine league and team membership. - 4) To select the host team for the State Summer Club Swim Meet each year. - 5) To determine annual dues. - 6) To act on recommendations by standing or ad hoc committees. - 7) To determine which events and distances are contested by which age groups. - 8) To approve preliminary State Meet plans including fee structure. - 9) On or before January 1st, adopt Bylaws, Rules, Qualification Times and Division Breakdown for the coming summer. - 10) To maintain state records and determine appropriate time conversions when necessary. - 11) To set aside any of these bylaws when obvious unfairness would result.
+- To conduct all business. - To adopt or amend the bylaws, qualification times, and Competition Rules and Meet Guidelines. - 3) To determine league and team membership. - 4) To select the host team for the State Summer Club Swim Meet each year. - 5) To determine annual dues. - 6) To act on recommendations by standing or ad hoc committees. - To determine which events and distances are contested by which age groups. - To approve preliminary State Meet plans including fee structure. - 9) On or before January 1st, adopt Bylaws, Rules, Qualification Times and Division Breakdown for the coming summer. - 10) To maintain state records and determine appropriate time conversions when necessary. - 11) To set aside any of these bylaws when obvious unfairness would result. - 12) To make all final interpretations of the CSSCSA rules and bylaws.